tomeshnet/p2p-internet-workshop/module-1.md

 ## 3: Discussion and reflection activity

-- Reflect on the role of technology in society
+Reflect on the role of technology in society and power, based on [Explore Community Technology: Investigate Technology](https://communitytechnology.github.io/docs/intro-ct/investigate-tech/).

 ## 4: Wrap-up and week ahead